SamLegros/100-days-of-code/log.md

 ### Day 2: May 23, 2017, Tuesday

-**Today's Progress**: Completed 5 exercises on FreeCodeCamp, and got started on my Personal Portfolio Webpage.
+**Today's Progress**: Completed 5 exercises on FreeCodeCamp, and began working on my Personal Portfolio Webpage.

 **Thoughts:** I was having difficulty putting a navigation bar at the top of my window that stays on top of the content.
 I'm wondering if Bootstrap is acting up, or my programming skills aren't up to par.
 I went through many websites and forums for help, still no luck with the responsive formatting, I'm hoping tomorrow will yield better results.